Caleidoscopio Vol. 1 No. 2: The Dream of Digital Reason?

 Sustainable Development Goals (SDG)

-Caleidoscopio - Journal of Communication and Culture is the journal of the Department of Communication Studies and the School of Communication, Architecture, Arts and Information Technologies (ECATI) at Universidade Lusófona.
+Caleidoscopio - Journal of Communication and Culture is the journal of the Department of Communication Sciences and the School of Communication, Architecture, Arts and Information Technologies (ECATI) at Lusófona University.

-Founded in 2002, Caleidoscopio returns in 2026 for its second series, aiming to consolidate its position as an open-access platform dedicated to critical research in Communication Studies.
-It focuses particularly on the intersection of communication, media, and the arts in contemporary societies: from the proliferation of visual culture and developments in cultural industries to the aestheticization of politics and everyday life, from archival questions and materialities to virtualization and operational media.
-Caleidoscopio welcomes contributions addressing the implications of contemporary media aesthetics in the theorization of communication itself.
+Founded in 2002, Caleidoscopio returns in 2026 for its second series, aiming to consolidate its position as an open-access platform dedicated to critical research in Communication Sciences.
+With a special focus on the intersection of communication, media and the arts in contemporary societies: from the proliferation of visual culture and developments in cultural industries to the aestheticisation of politics and everyday life, from archival issues and materialities to virtualisation and operational media.
+Caleidoscopio welcomes contributions addressing the implications of contemporary media aesthetics for the theorisation of communication itself.

-The journal aims to be a global, multilingual platform (English, Spanish, Portuguese, and French) of excellence and open access, for critical and speculative thinking across all its areas.
+The journal aims to be a global, multilingual platform (English, Spanish, Portuguese, and French) of excellence and open access, fostering critical and speculative thinking across all its covered areas.

 When Francisco Goya engraved El sueño de la razón produce monstruos (1799), he reminded us that the dream of reason is never fully ordered.
 Today, that dream reappears in algorithmic rationalities and the promises of creative machines.

-Large language models emerge as new monsters: not by abandoning logic, but through their hyper-rational and hyper-realistic excess, materialized in automated writing.
-Trained on vast cultural archives and digital traces—images, sounds, voices, gestures, art, literature, and cinema—these entities do not understand, but generate fictions with high statistical certainty.
+Large language models emerge as new monsters: not through the abandonment of logic, but through its hyper-rational and hyper-realistic excess, materialised in automated writing.
+Trained on vast cultural archives and digital traces—images, sounds, voices, gestures, art, literature and cinema—these entities do not understand, but generate fictions with high statistical certainty.

-Situated between consciousness and the non-conscious, these productions create ambiguous meanings, "bad" images, and artifacts without clear authorship, challenging traditional models of creativity and cultural production.
+Situated between consciousness and the unconscious, these productions create ambiguous meanings, “bad” images and artefacts without clear authorship, challenging traditional models of creativity and cultural production.

-This special issue explores these medial shadows and the rational monsters of automated writing, investigating their genealogies, infrastructures, and impacts on literary and media culture, media arts (generative), and philosophy.
-We invite critical, theoretical, or empirical contributions on authorship, creativity, and artistic production in the age of AI.
+This special issue explores these media shadows and the rational monsters of automated writing, investigating their genealogies, infrastructures, and impacts on literary and media culture, media arts (generative), and philosophy.
+We invite critical, theoretical, or empirical contributions on authorship, creativity and artistic production in the AI era.

-We invite submissions that address approaches within Media Theory, Visual Studies, Philosophy of Technology, Cybernetics, or Contemporary Artistic Practices and may consider thematic possibilities such as:
+We invite proposal submissions that articulate approaches within Media Theory, Visual Studies, Philosophy of Technology, Cybernetics, or Contemporary Artistic Practices and may cover thematic hypotheses such as:

 - Generativity and its shadows;